 If a brake circuit fails, the vehicle can still be braked using the other brake circuit.
 However, braking effect is achieved only when you depress the brake pedal firmly.
-You need to use considerably more force for this.
+Considerably more force is needed for this.
 The braking distance is extended.
 Seek the assistance of a workshop before continuing your journey.